foundriesio/docs/source/reference-manual/linux/linux-extending.rst

 Once completed, the device will reboot after the update is applied.
-This behavior is customizable so that you can apply rules to determine when devices should be re-started.
+This behavior is customizable so that you can apply rules to determine when devices should be restarted.
 Once restarted the stress-ng command will be available.

 List of Available Recipes
 -------------------------
 OE provides a tool_ to search layers and recipes.
+Remember to set the same branch name used by the current factory version.

 .. _tool:
    https://layers.openembedded.org/layerindex/branch/master/layers/

 Creating a Python3 Package from PyPi
 ------------------------------------
-There are python packages which do not yet have a recipe for python3 in OE.
+There are Python packages that do not yet have a recipe for python3 in OE.
 If this is the case with a desired package, use this template below to add a new package from PyPi.